tema-technion/tema-technion.github.io/team/alumni.md

 permalink: /alumni/
 ---
 # Alumni
+---

-Over the years, I have supervised more than 30 graduate students from around 15 countries.
-Former students now work in academia, industry, and public agencies.
+*Over the years, I have supervised more than 30 graduate students from around 15 countries.
+Former students now work in academia, industry, and public agencies.*
 *Roles/affiliations are listed as last known and may have changed.*
 ---